 • While executing it as a recurring process, additional logic for scheduling and error handling has to be built.

-Method 2: Using Hevo Data to Connect JIRA to MariaDB
+Using Hevo Data to Connect JIRA and MariaDB

-Hevo Data, a No-code Data Pipeline, helps you directly transfer data from JIRA and 100+ other data sources to Databases such as MariaDB, Data Warehouses, BI tools, or a destination of your choice in a completely hassle-free & automated manner.
+Hevo Data, a No-code Data Pipeline, helps you directly transfer data from JIRA and various other data sources to Databases such as MySQL, Data Warehouses, BI tools, or a destination of your choice in a completely hassle-free & automated manner.

 Hevo Data takes care of all your data preprocessing needs and lets you focus on key business activities and draw a much powerful insight on how to generate more leads, retain customers, and take your business to new heights of profitability.